sophiagavrila/monolith-init/README.md

 We have extracted smaller services from our monolithic application and turned them into a microservices application.
 From there, we created interservice communication through the use of RestTemplate.

-The next issue to tackle in [Phase 2](../phase2) is keeping track of our many different services using Service Discovery and API Gateway with Consul and Spring Cloud Gateway.
+The next issue to tackle in is keeping track of our many different services using Service Discovery and API Gateway with Consul and Spring Cloud Gateway.